 Restorative Justice / Common Good / Egalitarianism

-Check out the TCA Blog page or Books page for more info.
+Check out the TCA Blog or Books Page for more info.

 Restorative Justice: Healing does come from the vulnerable sharing of one’s pain.
 I’ve seen this happen before in pastoral ministry.
 As I did research for both of my Balm books, speaking with dozens of crime victims and restorative justice advocates, many whose stories are parts of these books, I was made aware of a whole new level of healing that is, frankly, astounding and unfathomable.